 Although many managers now have internal communications on their radar when it comes to change processes, one important group unfortunately often does not: employees.

-When change processes are imminent in the company, most employees think first and foremost of managers, but forget about the IC department.
-In 2023, it will be an important task for internal communications to make a strong case and build a reputation as a company-wide power for managing change.
+When change processes are imminent in the company, most employees think first and foremost of managers.
+But they forget about the IC department.
+In 2023, it will be an important task for internal communications to build their reputation as a company-wide power for managing change.

 2. Reducing Complexity: An Important Trend for Internal Communication in 2023

 Complexity is one of the most significant characteristics of today's VUCA world.
 The number of alternative key strategy points is constantly increasing, and one decision immediately determines the next.
 This enormous interconnectedness makes it difficult to establish how business priorities interact.
 With all these decision variants, conflicting interests and dilemmas grow.
 It becomes difficult to maintain an overview at all.

 This also affects companies.
 There are numerous elements that contribute to complexity in organizations:

 - Employment type of employees (e.g., desk vs. non-desk workers)

 This increasing complexity also has an impact on internal communications.
 The number of topics keeps growing.
 Likewise, more and more channels are being used to reach the most diverse target groups in the best possible way.
 We see complexity reduction as a trend for internal communications in 2023.
 This will help regain a little more control over complicated structures.